 - Unusual Noises

 Minimal sounds are expected.
-If you detect distinct knocking, cracking or banging sounds originating from your water heater, it could be a a sign of a problem.
+If you detect distinct knocking, cracking or banging sounds originating from your water heater, it could be a sign of a problem.

 If residue has developed inside, your water heater may be less economical.
 This may end in bigger electric costs and possible harm to your water heater.